flutter/website/platform-plugins.md

     ```

 1. Run the app.
 When you click the 'Show Flutter homepage' you should see the
-phones default browser open, and the Flutter homepage appear.
+phone's default browser open, and the Flutter homepage appear.

 ## Create a platform plugin {#create}